Weighing up your career or gap year options?

 You’ll meet new friends while teaching abroad.

 China, in particular, is known for its friendly and inquisitive people.
-You’ll be asked about your home country a lot, and you’ll even have strangers wanting to practice their English with you!
+You’ll be asked about your home country a lot, people will want their photo taken with you, and you’ll even have strangers wanting to practice their English!

 8. Feel good by helping others

-Why would you want to work in a monotonous, depressing job when you could touch the lives of hundreds of aspiring students?
+Life is too short to work in a monotonous, depressing or soul-destroying job.
+Wouldn't you rather be touching the lives of hundreds of aspiring students?

 Knowing that you’re making a difference in people’s lives is rewarding.
-And helping others gives you that warm and fuzzy feeling inside (awww!), so it’s a win-win situation.
+And helping others gives you that warm and fuzzy feeling inside, so it’s a win-win situation.

-So there you have it – eight good reasons to start planning your overseas teaching adventure.
+So there you have it – eight good reasons why you should teach English overseas.